 Done in Grade 8, this project gives students an opportunity to develop awareness of needs in various communities and address those needs through service learning.
-As a consolidation of learning, the Community Project engages in a sustained, in-depth enquiry leading to service as action in the community.
+As a consolidation of learning, the Community Project engages in a sustained, in-depth enquiry leading to Community Engagement in the community.